snumano/PLUS/CONTRIBUTING.md

 ## Otto as Ed-tech tool
 Interested to donate?
+Otto DIY+ is approved as Educational project from Thingiverse; the biggest 3D print community!
-Further plans with Otto in STEM education or looking to partner? you can contact us: camilo@ottodiy.com
+Further plans with Otto in STEAM education robotic workshops or looking to partner? you can contact us: camilo@ottodiy.com

 For now we are rewarding the best Otto builders and as always we will do it to keep sharing this knoweledge for FREE to the society.
 Regards from Otto